ezesundayeze/axum_jwt_ware/readme.md

 ## axum_jwt_ware Integration Guide
 Simple Axum + JWT authentication middleware with Login implemented.

-Warning: This library is still under development and should be considered expirimental until version a stable release at version 1.0.0
+Warning: This library is still under development and should be considered expirimental until a stable version is released at version 1.0.0

 ## Installation